hey, I'm SIGUTE!

 I would get bored at a job and feel excited to try something new... until my shame popped in with the classic: "you're not very committed if you keep changing jobs".
 Or I would get inspired and decide to start a side hustle... until my shame popped in with another classic: "you'll never be an expert in anything if you're so scattered."

-i was stuck in a linear career with a multi-passionate ambition.
+i was a multi-passionate stuck in a linear career.

 Turns out, a fabulous life is hard to achieve when you're constantly overthinking your ideas, questioning if you've gone crazy, and wondering if perhaps this monotone life you're living is "as good as it's gonna get"?